Almost there!

 Types of Retirement Plans

-An individual can plan for retirement by investing in a range of the best retirement plan in India that can provide an income stream to maintain their lifestyle post retirement.
+An individual can plan for retirement by investing in a range of the best retirement plan in India that can provide an income stream to maintain their lifestyle post-retirement.
 There are various retirement planning options in India, including annuities, retirement funds, market-linked investment plans, and the National Pension System (NPS).

-• Immediate Annuity Plans
+• Immediate annuity plans

 An annuity plan provides regular monthly payments to a retired individual.
 Annuity payouts begin within a year after a lump sum investment is made.
 If you're getting close to retirement and want a feasible option, this can be a suitable one.

-• Deferred Annuity Plans
+• Deferred annuity plans

 This annuity allows the investor to determine the time period over which payouts will be made.
 Rather than making large payments over a short period of time, a person makes small payments over time.

 This government-backed scheme provides retirement income to individuals.
 Those who are over 60 years old can take advantage of this type of retirement investment plan, as well as those who are between 55 and 60 years old.
+The deposit can be made in multiples of Rs 1,000, with a minimum of Rs 1,000 and a maximum of Rs 30 lakh.

-• National Pension System
+• National pension system

 A person aged 18 to 70 is eligible to participate in the NPS.
 Tax benefits under this plan can reach Rs 2 lakhs in a financial year, and it can suit investors with a moderate to high appetite for risk.
 The reason for this is that usually investments are made in market-linked instruments, such as equities and debt funds.
 Additionally, investors can invest in corporate bonds, government bonds, and alternative investment funds.
 An investor's National Pension Scheme account matures at the age of 60.